Skip to main content

 A wellness program’s structure determines which rules apply most directly.
 A program offered as part of an employer-sponsored group health plan falls squarely under HIPAA’s jurisdiction.
 The plan itself is the “covered entity.”
 Any third-party vendor administering the screening is its “business associate.”

 Both are bound by HIPAA’s Privacy Rule.
-This rule dictates that any disclosure of (PHI) to the employer must be stripped of all 18 personal identifiers that could link the data back to you.
+This rule dictates that any disclosure of Protected Health Information (PHI) to the employer must be stripped of all 18 personal identifiers that could link the data back to you.
 The employer can see a summary of the collective, but the details of the individual are off-limits.

 Conversely, a wellness program offered directly by an employer, outside of a group health plan, is not covered by HIPAA.
-In these cases, the and become the primary shields, governing the “voluntariness” of the program and the confidentiality of the information collected.
+In these cases, the ADA and GINA become the primary shields, governing the “voluntariness” of the program and the confidentiality of the information collected.

 How Do These Laws Actually Protect My Data?